 In the early evening, we walked to Dahab "city" to change money.
 Outskirts of the Bedouin tourist village strewn with rubbish, far worse than I recalled from five years ago — it looked like we were walking through a tip.
 Changed our money and decided to take a taxi back to the campground.
 Some sights you don't need to walk past twice!

-A good way to start the day at beach cafe with a brisk dip in the sea from the cafe steps followed by Cornflakes and fruit salad.
-Jordan crew and T. joined us for breakfast and we haggled with tourist touts offering to drive us to Blue Hole reef.
-Amused by one tout's promise he wouldn't take us to the "wrong" Blue Hole.
+Good way to start the day at beach cafe with a brisk dip in the sea from the cafe steps followed by Cornflakes and fruit salad.
+Jordan crew and T. joined us for breakfast, and we haggled with tourist touts offering to drive us to Blue Hole reef.
+Amused by one's promise, he wouldn't take us to the "wrong" Blue Hole.